What is Saharan dust?

 How does it get to the UK?

 As in other parts of the world, the wind can blow strongly over deserts - whipping up dust and sand high into the sky.
-The wind in the upper part of the atmosphere then transports the dust in the direction in which it's travelling, sometimes towards the UK.
+If the winds in the upper part of the atmosphere are blowing north, the dust can be carried as far as the UK.

 Once it is lifted from the ground by strong winds, clouds of dust can reach very high altitudes and be transported worldwide, covering thousands of miles.